cattapre/2020-september-isoseq/pacbio_data/filetypes.md

 ### Quality Scores
 Quality scores are paired 1 to 1 with sequence characters.

 Each quality character has a numerical value associated with it (ASCII value).
-In Illumina 1.8+ you subtract 33 from the ascii value associated with the quality character to get the quality score.
+In Illumina 1.8+ and PacBio you subtract 33 from the ascii value associated with the quality character to get the quality score.

 <img src="filetypes_figures/filetypes_figure5.png" alt="figure5" width="80%"/>